andland/logisticPCA/README.md

 # Logistic PCA

 `logisticPCA` is an R package for dimensionality reduction of binary data.
 Please note that it is still in the very early stages of development and the conventions will possibly change in the future.
+A manuscript describing logistic PCA can be found [here](http://www.stat.osu.edu/~yklee/mss/tr890.pdf).

 ## Installation